Frequently Asked Questions

 How do I rent an OV-fiets? (public transport bike)?

-Your Student Mobility Card can be used to rent an OV-bike from nearly 300 locations in the Netherlands – train stations, bus and metro stops, city centers and P+R (park+ride) ocations.
-Prices start at 4,45 EUR per day and it’s up to you how long you’d like to keep yours.
-They can be stored in both guarded and unguarded storage areas, as well as self-service bicycle lockers or carousels.
+Your Student Mobility Card can be used to rent an OV-bike from nearly 300 locations in the Netherlands – train stations, bus and metro stops, city centers and P+R (park+ride) locations.
+We recommend using OV-fiets to explore other cities, so you do not have to carry your own bike on the train.
+Prices start at 4,45 EUR per day and after 3 days the price is 9.45 per day.
 You can use this tool to find the nearest OV-bike location near you.
+Please note that the OV fiets has to be always returned to the same location where it was picked up (if you return it elsewhere, then you will need to pay extra 10 euros).

 What class can I sit in with my Student Mobility Card?